Go Forwards in Time with Citation Tracking

-A couple months ago in our blog post on bibliography hacking, we looked at how you can use a bibliography to find additional sources.
-But what if you want to find out who cited the article you have in your hands after it was published?
+As it’s vital for researchers to consult a variety of external sources when conducting research, such as in a literature review, you might use a bibliography to find additional sources (like we discuss in our Bibliography Hacking article!).
+But what if there was a way to find out who cited the article you have in your hands after it was published?
 Is there also a way to track articles forwards in time?

 When might you want to use citation tracking?